Harnessing lived experience: how parent participation is fostering community to affect change

 Read the findings from focus groups with Paying and Receiving Parents, hosted by One Parent Families Scotland and IPPR Scotland, focused on identifying the various issues parents cite while reflecting on their experience with the child maintenance system.

-We know single parents are a community of interest, as community is not only about place.
+Single parents are a community of interest.
+Community is not only about place.
 We often share common experiences, challenges, and goals, such as balancing work and childcare, navigating single parenthood, and seeking support networks.
 This shared context gives a strong sense of community and mutual support.

 At OPFS, we recognise single parents as ‘experts by experience,’ which is why parental participation is integral to shaping our services and policy and campaigning work.
 We are currently midway through a two-year partnership project with IPPR Scotland and Fife Gingerbread that brings together parents, practitioners and policymakers to identify key challenges within the UK’s Child Maintenance Service.
 Together, we will advocate for a fairer system that better serves children and families.